Otumian-empire/swift-python/exercise2.md

 ## Variable name rules

-Consider these whenever you want to create a variable.
+Consider these whenever we want to create a variable.

 * The variable must begin with a letter, `[a - z, A - Z]` or an underscore `_`
 * followed by any other character(s) such as a letter `[a - z, A - Z]` , numbers `[0 -9]` or an underscore `_`